CSCI 39500 DATABASE DESIGN HUNTER COLLEGE CUNY SYLLABUS GRADESCOPE

 There are no make-up reviews.

-Programming exercises are posted on the class website.
-They reinforce concepts covered in lecture and lab.
+Homework Programming exercises reinforce concepts covered in lecture and lab.
 Note that as the semester progresses, the programs will require work on design and programming outside of class to complete.
 You should plan to spend at least 3 hours per week on design and programming exercises.
 To receive full credit for a program, the program must perform correctly, must include comments, be written in good style and precisely follow all style and naming conventions imposed by the instructor – and be submitted by due date.

-A comprehensive final project is optional (for 10 extra points).
-It will demonstrate your mastery of and proficiency in all topics and materials covered in the course.
+Final Project A 20 point comprehensive final project will demonstrate your mastery of and proficiency in all topics and materials covered in the course.
 It will be framed as a three-tier relational database solution running on a server with a web front end, which will fully implement business logic of a hypothetical company or product.

 Honor Code You are encouraged to work together on the overall design of the programs and homework.
 However, for specific programs and homework assignments, all work must be your own.
 You are responsible for knowing and following Hunter College’s Academic Integrity Policy: Hunter College regards acts of academic dishonesty (e.g., plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents) as serious offenses against the values of intellectual honesty.
 The College is committed to enforcing the CUNY Policy on Academic Integrity and will pursue cases of academic dishonesty according to the Hunter College Academic Integrity Procedures.